mattmajestic/free-tier-dev/docker_containers.md

 ---
 layout: post
-title:  "Docker Containers"
+title:  "Docker Containers 🐳"
 categories: Docker
 ---

-# Docker Containers
+# Docker Containers 🐳

 Docker is a platform that allows you to automate the deployment, scaling, and management of applications within containers.